Sales Salary Analysis: How Much Should You Pay Your Salespeople?

 This is your go-getter!
-You want the most ambitious person you find in this position because they’ll be your company advocates.
-The ones that will do the face to face meetings, presentations, and relationship building.
+You want the most ambitious person you find in this position because they’ll be your company’s advocates.
+The ones that will do the face-to-face meetings, presentations, and relationship building.

 These should also be your most trusted people.
 Knowing they’re doing and saying the appropriate things at each meeting is vital to ensure your company is sustaining its reputation.
 Training these team members very well will be a vital component to their – and your – success.

 Since they will be the face of your company, you’ll also want to train them very well.
 Everything from the technical aspects to your product/service to the general reasons and anything in between.
 Customers have the opportunity to ask anything and everything with these reps.
 Ensuring they know how to handle not only their objections but inquiries on any level, is going to uphold that reputation as well.

 Expect this salary to be in the range of $49,822 plus $9,403 in bonuses and $15,470 in commissions.
 The key difference will be their experience, but if you have a very technical product and they already have the training, that would likely be valuable for you.

 These team members will be your key to building relationships so they need to really love people as well.
 Their skills will determine a base, but their personality will shine in the end and bring in more partnerships, clients, and results.

 Your sales assistant should be your most organized person.
 They might live and breathe Trello, color-code their daily tasks, and take photos of their perfectly organized kitchen pantry.
 The specific daily tasks will vary, but administrative work is paramount which means things like answering phones and keeping calendars.

 They’re also going to be very people-oriented and customer service-focused.
 The number one skill/task they’ll be doing is as a liaison between account managers and clients.
 If they’re unorganized or hate even answering their own phone, you may want to look elsewhere.